muhammad-adil86/Data-Analytics-Portfolio-Projects/Python/README.md

+# Python Projects

-This repository contains all the Python projects.
+This section contains all the Python projects.